Ole-Solo/GlenKurio/README.md

 current_goals:
   [
     "Ship 2 projects per month",
-    "Win a 'Product of the Day' on Product Hunt",
+    "Win 'Product of the Day' on Product Hunt",
-    "Win 'Creator of the Year' on Product Hunt", "Build profucts that actually solve real problems", ]
+    "Win 'Creator of the Year' on Product Hunt", "Build products that actually solve real problems" ]

 dev_principles: